Csson/p5-Dist-Zilla-Plugin-PodnameFromClassname/README.md

 # DESCRIPTION

 Dist::Zilla::Plugin::PodnameFromClassname is useful together with [Moops](https://metacpan.org/pod/Moops) and [Pod::Weaver](https://metacpan.org/pod/Pod::Weaver).
-Since Moops classes generally don't have a `package` statement `Pod::Weaver` can't pick up the module name.
+Since Moops classes generally don't also have a `package` statement `Pod::Weaver` can't pick up the module name.

-Using this plugin, and adding a `#PODCLASSNAME` directive fixes that by replacing that directive with `#PODNAME: $classname`.
+Using this plugin and adding a `# PODCLASSNAME` directive fixes that.
+It replaces that directive with `# PODNAME: $classname`.

 There are a few simple rules:

-- There must be at least one line (of anything) before the `#PODCLASSNAME` directive.
+- There must be at least one line (of anything) before the `# PODCLASSNAME` directive.
-- There must be at least one line (of anything) between the `#PODCLASSNAME` directive and the `class` statement.
+- There must be at least one line (of anything) between the `# PODCLASSNAME` directive and the `class` statement.
-- The `#PODCLASSNAME` directive must be before the `class` statement.
+- The `# PODCLASSNAME` directive must be before the `class` statement.

 # SEE ALSO